-The Secrets to Great Guacamole at Home
+The Secrets to Great Guacamole

 We usually buy a few at a time and keep some in the freezer.
-My wife often adds some pieces of fresh avocado to give it the extra flavor and texture and our friends rave about it.
+My wife often adds some fresh avocado to give it the extra flavor and texture, and our friends rave about it.

-Back to the Best Guacamole
+Back to the Best Guacamole Recipe

 combination of whole avocado pieces plus slightly mashed avocado and other ingredients."
 The article describes, "the outside of the fruit, just under the skin, is softer than the flesh closest to the pit."
-So ideally, you want to mash the softer pieces of the flesh and combine it with the firmer pieces.
+So ideally, you want to mash the softer pieces of the flesh and combine them with the firmer pieces.

-The Best Tool For Preparing Great Guacamole
+The Best Tool For Preparing a Great Guacamole Recipe

 Another Point of View

-This sounds good to me and I love cooking by taste without exact measurements but I know my readers like something more definitive so I consulted with a cookbook recently given to me by my sister-in-law by Chef Rick Bayless called Mexican Everyday.
+This sounds good, and I love cooking by taste without exact measurements.
+Still, I know my readers like something more definitive, so I consulted with a cookbook recently given to me by my sister-in-law by Chef Rick Bayless called Mexican Everyday.

 What Does Chef Bayless Say